AI-MaSi/IsaacSim/IsaacLab/scripts/masi/README.md

-# Excavator IK Test Demo
+# Excavator IK Test Demo (WIP)

-This is a quick test demo I made for figuring out how to use differential IK control with an excavator arm.
+(WIP) This is a quick test demo I made for figuring out how to use differential IK control with an excavator arm.
 It simulates different trajectories that the excavator's end effector follows.

 ## Running the tests